jagregory/abrash-zen-of-asm/src/chapter-07.md

 Assembler offers excellent data-definition capabilities, and look-up tables can benefit greatly from those capabilities.
 No high-level language even comes close to assembler so far as flexible definition of data is concerned, both in terms of arbitrarily mixing different data types and in terms of letting the assembler perform calculations at assembly time; given that, why not let the assembler generate your look-up tables for you?

 For example, consider the multiplication of a word-sized value by 80, a task often performed in order to calculate row offsets in display memory.
-[Listing 7-19](#L719) does this with the compact but slow `mul` instruction, at a pace of 30.17 us per multiply.
+[Listing 7-19](#L719) does this with the compact but slow `mul`{.nasm} instruction, at a pace of 30.17 us per multiply.
 [Listing 7-20](#L720) improves to 15.08 us per multiply by using a faster shift-and-add approach.
 However, the performance of the shift-and-add approach is limited by the prefetch queue cycle-eater; [Listing 7-21](#L721), which looks the multiplication results up in a table, is considerably faster yet, at 12.26 us per multiply.
 Once again, the look-up approach is faster even than tight register-only code, but that's not what's most interesting here.

 What's really interesting about [Listing 7-21](#L721) is that it's the assembler, not the programmer, that generates the look-up table of multiples of 80.
 Back in [Listing 7-15](#L715), I had to calculate and type each entry in the look-up table myself.
-In [Listing 7-21](#L721), however, I've used the `rept` and `=` directives to instruct the assembler to build the table automatically.
+In [Listing 7-21](#L721), however, I've used the `rept`{.nasm} and `=`{.nasm} directives to instruct the assembler to build the table automatically.
 That's even more convenient than you might think; not only does it save the tedium of a lot of typing, but it avoids the sort of typos that inevitably creep in whenever a lot of typing is involved.

 Another area in which assembler's data-definition capabilities lend themselves to good code is in constructing and using mini-interpreters, which are nothing less than task-specific mini-languages that are easily created and used in assembler.
 We'll discuss mini-interpreters at length in Volume II of *The Zen of Assembly Language*.